Doaa-Hindawii/Creativity-House/README.md

 # Creativity-House
-It's a Responsive webpage for training website.
+It's a Responsive webpage for a training website.

 #### Created with HTML5, CSS3, BootStrap.
 - Clean Code.